Peter Lovesey: Adaptations

+Published works

 Lovesey's novels and stories mainly fall into the category of entertaining puzzlers in the "Golden Age" tradition of mystery writing.

 Most of Peter Lovesey's writing was done under his own name.
 However, he did write three novels under the pen name Peter Lear.

 Sergeant Cribb novels

 Novels featuring Victorian-era detective Sergeant Daniel Cribb and his assistant Constable Thackeray.